 Completion of New Skater Camp is required to tryout for the Seattle Derby Brats, but trying out for the league is by no means necessary for attending New Skater Camp.
 Our goal at New Skater Camp is to help new skaters learn basic skating skills and have fun in the process.

-If your daughter does want to pursue roller derby, we will be holding tryouts on Sunday, August 20th.
+If your daughter does want to pursue roller derby, we will be holding tryouts on after New Skater Camp is completed.
 Please be aware that if you miss more than one day of camp, you won't be able to try out (we require that you attend at least 3 of the 4 sessions), unless you’ve made other arrangements with the coach.
 More information about tryouts will be available during camp.

 Please understand that attending summer camp DOES NOT guarantee placement on the league.
 Though we try to accept as many new skaters as our facilities and staff can handle, tryouts are highly competitive.